Category: Ancient Harbour / Site

 When Traian stayed in Myra, he wanted to build a beautiful harbor in the south of Lycia.
 But the planning and implementation belongs to the time of the Roman emperor Hadrianus.
 In 18, the visit of Germanicus and his wife Agrippa to Myra was honored with the statues erected in Andriake.
 Andriake Antique City is located on both sides of the creek.
 When proceeding to the ancient city, if you chose left you arrive at the edited area.
 If you do not deviate to this area and continue straight, you can see the remains on the right side in the reeds and under the sand dunes.
 This section is not yet fully regulated.
 On the Demre-Kaş Road, the ancient structure you will see right on the Çayağzı turnout is the monumental fountain of this city.

-a point that attracted my attention while visiting the excavations of the city or the city was the ground of the excavated areas.
+A point that attracs attention was the ground of the excavated areas.
 As you can see from the picture above, the lower layers of the ground was not soil.
-The mass that you see is not completely visible, but the layers are completely consist of tiny sea shells which were carried to the port area during centuries by sea and the river.
+The mass that you see is not clearly visible, but the layers are completely consist of tiny sea shells which were carried to the port area during centuries by sea and the river.
 An incredible amount of the remains of the crustaceans overlapping the alluviums of the river and the sea in centuries.